diocorrea/diocorrea.github.io/_drafts/cqrs.md

   * might want to be able to store draft version of the posts
   * might want to schedule a publish time

 > There are scientific ways of find these bounded contexts, you could use for instance an [`Event Storming`](https://www.eventstorming.com/) session.
 This is not the focus of the post, so let's just assume we have this clear division.
 Yes, I'm talking about `DDD`, and often that is a good approach when you are growing the application.
+There are more links on the references.
 {: .prompt-tip }